uhh-zahra/Web-Dev-II_SA-1_Clone-Tasks/README.md

 <br><br>
 Requirements:
 <br>
-- Follow the written specification and wireframe mock-ups to build the website.
+- Follow the written specification and wireframe mock-ups to build the website.<br>
-- Address any unspecified details with appropriate design choices to maintain consistency and usability.
+- Address any unspecified details with appropriate design choices to maintain consistency and usability.<br>
-- Adapt the design for various screen sizes as outlined in the wireframes.
+- Adapt the design for various screen sizes as outlined in the wireframes.<br>
 - Use the provided images and text from the assets folder.
 <br><br><br>
-Class Activities
+**Class Activities**
 <br>
 Engage in additional activities that reinforce web development concepts, including responsive design, user experience optimization, and modern layout techniques.
 <br><br><br>
-**Technologies Used**
+**Technologies Used**<br>
-HTML5
+HTML5<br>
 CSS3 (Flexbox, Grid)